back to Blog

 Cost of Goods Sold (COGS)

-The direct costs of producing goods sold.
-A key metric in B2B pricing strategies.
+The direct costs involved in producing the goods sold.
+A key metric in wholesale pricing and profitability.

 Cost, Insurance, and Freight (CIF)

-A shipping term where the seller pays cost + insurance + freight to the buyer’s port.
-Example: If a shipment is sold CIF Los Angeles, the seller pays to get the goods to the LA port — including insurance — before responsibility transfers to the buyer.
+A shipping term where the seller pays the cost, insurance, and freight required to get goods to the buyer’s port.
+If goods are sold CIF Los Angeles, the seller covers transport and insurance to the port of Los Angeles.

 D